 When it comes to your business, a risk can be classified as any occurrence that could have a negative impact.
 The first step is to identify each risk, then assess the likelihood of it occurring – along with its potential consequences.
 Some risks are prevalent in most organizations, such as workplace safety hazards.
-Other risks will be unique to the restaurant industry, such as liquor liability.
+Others will be unique restaurant industry risks, such as liquor liability.

 SLIPS & FALLS